-Institutional data is defined as all data created, collected, maintained, recorded or managed by Lake Michigan College (the College), its staff, and agents working on its behalf.
-The College collects a wide variety of institutional data for multiple purposes, including data used for planning, managing, operating, controlling, or auditing College functions, and data used for compliance reporting.
+Institutional data is defined as all data created, collected, maintained, recorded or managed by Lake Michigan College (the College).
+The College collects institutional data for multiple purposes, including data used for planning, managing, operating, controlling, or auditing College functions, and compliance reporting.
 Institutional data also includes research data that contains personally identifiable subject information and proprietary College information and trade secrets.

 - College administration is responsible for identifying authorized users and may limit the distribution of institutional data at its discretion.

 - The College will establish appropriate procedures to collect, maintain, and protect institutional data.
 These procedures are intended to protect the privacy of its students, faculty, staff, and patrons to the greatest extent possible, as well as to advance the mission of the College using institutional data.

 - College employees working with or using institutional data in any manner must comply with all federal, Michigan, and other applicable laws.
 Examples include the federal Family Education Rights and Privacy Act (FERPA), the Health Insurance Portability and Accountability Act (HIPAA), and the college’s policy on Acceptable Use of Technology Resources.